 He, however, said they are allowing some vehicles to leave the capital if the drivers can show any valid reason.
 "It's not possible to verify instantly if anyone leaves Dhaka giving authentic information or not.
 We trust people.
 It's their moral responsibility to provide authentic information," the DC (Wari division) said.

-Prof Dr Harun-or-Rashid, head of medicine department at Dhaka Community Medical College & Hospital (DCMCH), said most areas in the country are still free from the coronavirus.
-“If people carrying the virus go to their village homes ahead of the Eid, it’ll spread to many uninfected areas.
-It’ll be suicidal if we allow infected people to go to uninfected areas as it’ll only help the virus to last long in the country.”
+Prof Dr Harun-or-Rashid, head of medicine department at Dhaka Community Medical College and Hospital (DCMCH), said most areas in the country are still free from the coronavirus.
+"If people carrying the virus go to their village homes ahead of the Eid, it'll spread to many uninfected areas.
+It'll be suicidal if we allow infected people to go to uninfected areas as it'll only help the virus to last long in the country."